cardstack/cardstack-documentation/guides/deep-dives/field-editors.md

 A field editor is a regular Ember Component which receives the Card's `content` and the `field` that the editor should be used for, plus any `editorOptions` from the schema.

 For example, let's say that we want to make an editor that is a `textarea` instead of a regular `input`, where someone could write a longer description of a photo.
-Here's the template, which uses many Ember Template features:
+In this template below, we use some Ember features to make changes to the input data.
+We `get` the value of the field the user is editing and use `mut` to mark it as editable.
+When someone inputs a value, the `action` makes the changes to the value:

 ```handlebars
 <div class="field-editor--string-text-area">